gohugoio/hugo/content/en/content-management/front-matter.md

 : a map of Front Matter keys whose values are passed down to the page's descendants unless overwritten by self or a closer ancestor's cascade.
 See [Front Matter Cascade](#front-matter-cascade) for details.

 date
 : the datetime assigned to this page.
-This is usually fetched from the `date` field in front matter, but this behaviour is configurable.
+This is usually fetched from the `date` field in front matter, but this behavior is configurable.

 description
 : the description for the content.